radiac/django-tagulous/README.txt

 -------

 Template tags
-    {% tagcloud obj.tags %}, using a template for each entry
+    {% tagcloud obj.tags %}, using the block contents as a template for each entry

-Admin support
-    Simple definition of tag model admin

 Support for heirarchical tags
     Add to tag.Tag.__init__ kwargs:
         tag_child_separator='.'